PoorHttp/PoorWSGI/doc/documentation.rst

 CachedInput
 ~~~~~~~~~~~

-When HTTP Forms are base64 encoded, FieldStorageParser use readline on request
+When HTTP forms are base64 encoded, FieldStorageParser uses readline on the
-input file.
-This is not so optimal.
-So there is CachedInput class, which
+request input file.
+This is not optimal.
+CachedInput is a class that serves as
-is returned as wrapper around ``wsgi.input`` file.
+a wrapper around the ``wsgi.input`` file to address this.

-Proccess variables
+Process variables
 ~~~~~~~~~~~~~~~~~~
-Here is appliation variables, which is used to confiure request processing, resp. which configure processing with request.
+Here are the application variables used to configure request processing.

 Application.auto_args
 `````````````````````
-If auto_args is set to ``True``, which is default, Request object parse input
+If ``auto_args`` is set to ``True`` (which is the default), the Request object
-arguments from request uri at initialisation.
-There will be ``Request.args``
+parses input arguments from the request URI at initialization.
+There will be a
-property, which is instance of ``Args`` class.
-If you want to off this
+``Request.args`` property, which is an instance of the ``Args`` class.
+If you want
-functionality, set this property to ``False``.
-If argument parsing is disabled,
+to disable this functionality, set this property to ``False``.
+If argument
-``Request.args`` will be instance of ``EmptyForm`` with same interface and no
+parsing is disabled, ``Request.args`` will be an instance of ``EmptyForm`` with
-data.
+the same interface and no data.

 Application.auto_form
 `````````````````````
-If auto_form is set to ``True``, which is default, Request object parse input arguments from request body at initialisation when request type is POST, PUT or PATCH.
-There will be ``Request.form`` property which is instance of ``FieldStorage`` class.
-If you want to off this functionality, set this property to ``False``.
-If form parsing is disabled, or JSON is detected, ``Request.form`` will be instance of ``EmptyForm`` with same interface and no data.
+If ``auto_form`` is set to ``True`` (which is the default), the Request object parses input arguments from the request body at initialization when the request type is POST, PUT or PATCH.
+There will be a ``Request.form`` property which is an instance of the ``FieldStorage`` class.
+If you want to disable this functionality, set this property to ``False``.
+If form parsing is disabled, or JSON is detected, ``Request.form`` will be an instance of ``EmptyForm`` with the same interface and no data.

 Application.form_mime_types
 ``````````````````````````````
-List of mime types, which is parsed as input form by ``FieldStorageParser``
+List of MIME types, which is parsed as an input form by the
-class.
-If input request does not have set one of these mime types, that form
+``FieldStorageParser`` class.
+If the input request does not have one of these
-will not be parsed.
+MIME types set, that form will not be parsed.

 Application.file_callback
 `````````````````````````
-Class or function, which is used to store file from form.
+A class or function that is used to store a file from the form.
 See `own file callback`_ for more details.

 Application.auto_json
 `````````````````````
-If it is ``True``, which is default, method is POST, PUT or PATCH and request
+If it is ``True`` (which is the default), the method is POST, PUT or PATCH and
-mime type is json, than Request object do automatic parsing request body to
+the request mime type is JSON, then the Request object automatically parses
-``Request.json`` dict property.
-If is disabled, or if form is detected, then
+the request body to the ``Request.json`` dict property.
+If it is disabled, or if
-``EmptyForm`` instance is set.
+a form is detected, then an ``EmptyForm`` instance is set.

 Application.json_mime_types
 ``````````````````````````````
-List of mime types, which is paresed as json by ``json.loads`` function.
+List of MIME types, which is parsed as JSON by the ``json.loads`` function.
-If input request does not have set one of these mime types, that ``Request.json`` was not parsed.
+If the input request does not have one of these MIME types set, then ``Request.json`` will not be parsed.

 Application.keep_blank_values
 `````````````````````````````
-This property is set for input parameters to automatically calling Args and
+This property is passed to the Args and FieldStorageParser classes when
-FieldStorageParser classes, when auto_args resp. auto_form is set.
-By default
+``auto_args`` and ``auto_form`` are set, respectively.
-this property is set to ``0``.
-If it set to ``1``, blank values should be
+By default, this property is set to ``0``.
+If it is set to ``1``, blank values
-interpret as empty strings.
+will be interpreted as empty strings.

 Application.strict_parsing
 ``````````````````````````
-This property is set for input parameter to automatically calling Args and FieldStorageParser classes.
-When auto_args resp. auto_form is set.
-By default this variable is set to ``0``.
-If is set to ``1``, ValueError exception could raise on parsing error.
-I'm sure, that you never want to set this variable to ``1``.
-If so, use it in your own parsing.
+This property is passed to the Args and FieldStorageParser classes when ``auto_args`` and ``auto_form`` are set, respectively.
+By default, this variable is set to ``0``.
+If it is set to ``1``, a ValueError exception may be raised on a parsing error.
+You will almost certainly never want to set this variable to ``1``; if you do, use it in your own parsing.

 .. code:: python